m-wojnar/reinforced-lib/docs/source/getting_started.rst

     )

 Note that ``n_successful`` is the observation name, ``alpha`` is name of the attribute of the ``ThompsonSampling`` agent, and ``action`` is the name of the metric.
-You can mix sources names as long as it does not lead to the inconclusiveness.
-In the example above, it can be seen that ``action`` is both name of the observation and the metric.
+You can mix sources names as long as it does not lead to inconclusiveness.
+In the example above, it can be seen that ``action`` is both the name of the observation and the metric.
-In this case you have to write the source name as a tuple containing a name and a type of the source ``(str, SourceType)`` as in the code above.
+In this case, you have to write the source name as a tuple containing a name and the type of the source ``(str, SourceType)`` as in the code above.

 You can also plug multiple loggers to one source: